 Run a competitive tender process with the open market for an affordable housing development of Council-owned land identified in the desktop audit.
 In this competitive process, Council will consider a number of criteria including social outcomes, architectural design, amenity impacts, financial return and innovation.

-If the process was successful, Council to consider running additional tenders for other identified land.
+If the process is successful, Council can consider running additional tenders for other identified land.

 Action 3.2 - Investigate pilot projects of exemplary diverse and affordable housing types to increase market confidence